intel-analytics/BigDL-2.x/docs/docs/APIGuide/Models/text-classification.md

-Analytics Zoo provides a set of pre-defined models that can be used for classifying texts with different encoders.
-This model could be fed into NNFrames and BigDL Optimizer directly for training.
+Analytics Zoo provides pre-defined models having different encoders that can be used for classifying texts.
+The model could be fed into NNFrames or BigDL Optimizer directly for training.

+---
+## Build a TextClassifier Model

 **Scala**
 ```scala